Are Massage Guns Safe? The Truth About Massage Gun Use

 If you have any kind of recent injury, massaging the area (especially with a gun) is likely to cause more aggravation to the area and impede the healing process.

-Increasing blood flow to an injured area is the body’s own way of starting the healing process, it does not need any outside assistance, so if you’re injured, let it rest, heal, and when you’re sure you are fully recovered, then, you can start to use your massage gun again, but certainly not before this point.
+Increasing blood flow to an injured area is the bodies own way of starting the healing process, it does not need any outside assistance, so if you’re injured, let it rest, heal, and when you’re sure you are fully recovered, then, you can start to use your massage gun again, but certainly not before this point.

-Here is a shortlist of conditions where you should absolutely not be using a muscle gun.
+Here is a short list of conditions where you should absolutely not be using a muscle gun.

 • Broken skin